Quick 'is the upgrade worth it?' check upgrade_delta = 100 - 20 # Claude Pro -> Max 5x delta my_hourly = 40 # What my time is worth hours_saved_per_month = upgrade_delta / my_hourly # => 2 hours real_hours_saved = 3 # From honest 2-week tracking # Upgrade makes sense if real > required print('Upgrad

 The big idea: upgrade when data says you should.
 Downgrade on a schedule.
 The goal is right-sized, not maxed-out.

-What is the core idea behind "When to Upgrade (And When Not To)"?
+What is the main idea of "When to Upgrade (And When Not To)"?

-Which best describes the scope of "When to Upgrade (And When Not To)"?
+Which action would help you apply "When to Upgrade (And When Not To)" responsibly?